lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Two earlier versions of EDHOC have been formally analyzed {{Norrman20}} {{Bruni18}} and the specification has been updated based on the analysis.

 ## Cryptographic Considerations
-The security of the SIGMA protocol requires the MAC to be bound to the identity of the signer.
+The SIGMA protocol requires that the encryption of message_3 provides confidentiality against active attackers and EDHOC message_4 relies on the use of authenticated encryption.
 Hence the message authenticating functionality of the authenticated encryption in EDHOC is critical: authenticated encryption MUST NOT be replaced by plain encryption only, even if authentication is provided at another level or through a different mechanism.
-EDHOC implements SIGMA-I using a MAC-then-Sign approach.

 To reduce message overhead EDHOC does not use explicit nonces and instead rely on the ephemeral public keys to provide randomness to each session.
 A good amount of randomness is important for the key generation, to provide liveness, and to protect against interleaving attacks.
 For this reason, the ephemeral keys MUST NOT be reused, and both parties SHALL generate fresh random ephemeral key pairs.